What is the fuss about UNESCO World Heritage Sites in Cambodia, Laos and Vietnam?

 The well preserved UNESCO Hoi An Ancient Town used to be a trading port dates back to the 15th century.
 More than 800 preserved historic buildings including Chinese temples, iconic Japanese Covered Bridge, pagodas, wooden shop-houses, and French colonial houses all stand along the old canals, the Hoai River where lanterns are being released on full moon nights every month.
 Hoi An Riverside is lit by colourful and traditional Vietnamese lanterns at night, an atmospheric and beautiful ambiance across the town.
 Hoi An ancient town is also known for its delicious food, interesting market and skilled tailors in this picturesque town.

 My Son Ruins is an abandoned Hindu temple ruins built between the 4th century and the 14th century, about an hour drive from Hoi An.
 My Son Sanctuary was constructed by the Champa Kingdom with ruled the Central and Southern part of Vietnam from 3rd century till 1832.
 17 structures have survived the bombing in the Vietnam War but many religious statues and artifacts were stolen.
 The amazing structures were built with soft bricks that had been baked at a low temperature and were placed on top of each other and moulded together.
 The whole building was set on fire to harden the bricks and lock them into place without mortar.

 If you've been inspired...

 A 19-day tour visiting the sights and attractions of Cambodia, Laos, and Vietnam

 A 12-day tour exploring the best of Classic Vietnam.

 16 day tour from £3,298

-Visit stunning UNESCO World Heritage sites and the vibrant cities of Vietnam and Cambodia
+Visit the UNESCO sites and vibrant cities of Vietnam and Cambodia

 Laos Tailor Made Culture